 1. United States

 At well north of 1,200 tornadoes annually most years, the US by far has the most tornadoes in the world.
 While tornadoes develop almost anytime and anywhere year-round, they most commonly occur in the Midwest and Southeast (currently using TORCON Index), especially in the late Spring and early Summer.
-However, the strongest tornadoes are most likely to occur in the Southern Plains.
+However, the strongest and deadliest tornadoes are most likely to occur in the Southern Plains.
 If you live in any of these tornado-prone areas, it would be wise to learn about the warning signs of a tornado.
 The deadliest tornado in US history was the Tri-State Tornado of March 18, 1925, which killed 695 people in Missouri (11), Illinois (613), and Indiana (71).